ecki/docs.milagro.io-english/index.md

 #### Milagro TLS
 Apache Milagro (incubating) also contains a pairing-based TLS library, Milagro TLS, that enables encrypted connections with perfect forward secrecy between mobile applications or IoT devices and backend service infrastructures, without the need for certificates or PKI.

-Milagro TLS delivers a TLS 1.2 TLS-PSK (pre-shared key) modified cipher suite that provides perfectly forward secure authenticated key agreement for each session between client and server or peer to peer.
+Milagro TLS delivers two new cipher suites that provides perfectly forward secure authenticated key agreement, without the need for certificate processing, for each session between client and server or peer to peer.
 Milagro TLS is a standalone library that uses MCL as its cryptographic service provider, resulting in an implementation that is lean, yet performant enough to run in constrained environments found in many IoT devices.
 <br></br>
 #### Milagro MFA
 Also included is Milagro MFA, a higher level 'Crypto App' ready for the cloud, mobile or enterprise deployments.
 Milagro MFA is a complete multi-factor authentication platform that uses [zero-knowledge proof protocols](https://en.wikipedia.org/wiki/Zero-knowledge_proof) to eliminate the password and hence the threat of password database breach.
 Milagro MFA includes client SDKs in JavaScript, C, iOS, Android and Windows Phone, as well as the Authentication Server for Linux.
 Delivering 128-bit security but lean enough to even run in JavaScript, Milagro MFA allows developers and security engineers to integrate easy-to-use multi-factor authentication capabilities into their mobile and web properties or applications in minutes.